 We all react to everyday life events.
 Some reactions are beneficial to our success and others hold us back from achieving our goals.
 However I have come to recognize that even the reactions that are beneficial to an individual’s success can be damaging to the team.
 And reactions that are beneficial to the team, may hold an individual back.
 As leaders, parents and people of influence, what is needed to get the job done may be clear.
 The energy bound in … Read More

-Letting It Go: Relieve Anxiety and Toxic Stress in Just a Few Minutes Using Only Words (Dr. Laurie Weiss, 2016) This book explains Logosynthesis in a concise manner that is easy for all to understand.
+Letting It Go: Relieve Anxiety and Toxic Stress in Just a Few Minutes Using Only Words (Dr. Laurie Weiss, 2016) This book explains Logosynthesis® in a concise manner that is easy for all to understand.
 It is designed with straightforward instructions to learn how to stop worrying about things you can’t control and to help manage challenging situations.
 The following description about the author, provided on Amazon, speaks to the fascinating nature of this work: After over 40 years practicing psychotherapy and coaching, … Read More

 Why do I believe that Logosynthesis® can benefit everyone?
 We can all benefit from having our energy available to create in the present rather than react to our past.
 I believe Logosynthesis® is a unique approach to health and wellness because it recognizes our Essence (life energy) from a creative perspective and it guides us to identify and dissolve our unique emotional imprints that trigger us to react to our past.
-Most stress management techniques provide us with coping skills to manage our … Read More
+Most stress management techniques provide us with coping skills … Read More

 My life ‘should be’ different.
 But it’s not.
 Things happen in my life which ‘should not’ happen.
 But the fact is, they do happen.
 I do things that I know I ‘should not’ do.
 But I do them anyway.
 People around me do things that they clearly ‘should not’ do.
 But the fact is, they too, do them anyway.
 There are things I ‘should have’ known to prevent something.
 But the fact is, I did not know.
 And I have come to … Read More